SheetJS/sheetjs/demos/headless/README.md

 # Headless Browsers

-The library, intentionally conservative in the use of ES5+ features, plays nicely with most headless browsers.
+The library, eschewing unstable and nascent ECMAScript features, plays nicely with most headless browsers.
 This demo shows a few common headless scenarios.

 ## PhantomJS

-This was tested in phantomjs 2.1.1, installed using the node module:
+This was tested in PhantomJS 2.1.1, installed using the node module:

 ```bash
 $ npm install -g phantomjs